Spartacus (TV series): Production

 After filming in early 2009 and promoting for some time, it was announced that Starz would premiere Spartacus: Blood and Sand on January 22, 2010.
 On December 22, 2009, a month before it premiered, it was announced that the show was renewed by Starz for a second season.

-On March 9, 2010, IGN.com reported that production of Season 2 had been delayed due to star Whitfield being diagnosed with early-stage non-Hodgkin lymphoma.
-Due to the delay, Starz announced in May 2010 that it would be developing a six-episode prequel series, entitled Spartacus: Gods of the Arena, to allow star actor Whitfield to seek medical treatment.
+On March 9, 2010, IGN.com reported that production of Season 2 had been delayed due to Whitfield being diagnosed with early-stage non-Hodgkin lymphoma.
+Due to the delay, Starz announced in May 2010 that it would be developing a six-episode prequel series, entitled Spartacus: Gods of the Arena, to allow Whitfield to seek medical treatment.
 The prequel featured both new and returning stars, headlined by John Hannah as Batiatus and Lucy Lawless as Lucretia.
-Star Andy Whitfield also briefly appeared in a voice-over role.
+Whitfield also briefly appeared in a voice-over role.
 Production began in New Zealand in the summer of 2010 and the prequel aired beginning January 2011.

 In September 2010, Starz announced that Whitfield's cancer had returned and that he had decided not to return for the production of Season 2, then tentatively scheduled for September 2011.
 Starz announced that the show would nevertheless continue, and planned on recasting the role of Spartacus in the wake of Whitfield's exit.
 Whitfield gave his blessing for Starz to recast the role when he announced he would not return.
+He died on September 11, 2011, from complications of non-Hodgkin lymphoma.
+He was 39 years old.